showlab/all-in-one/README.md

 ## News
-- 2022.3.14 The first version of AllInOne is released.
-- 2022.5.07 AllInOne+ is released.
+- 2022.05.07 AllInOne+ is released.
 The main different between AllInOne is the Image and Video Co-train.
 The detail instructions and results on seven pre-training dataset are in progress.
+- 2022.03.14 The first version of AllInOne is released.

 ## Install